What Is Addiction?

 - Being oddly secretive about parts of personal life

 - Sudden mood swings and changes in behavior

 - Unusual lack of motivation

 - Weight loss or changes in physical appearance

-100people per day
+people per day

 100 people die every day from an overdose.
 This rate has tripled in the past 20 years.

-Treatment for Addiction
+Treatment For Addiction